indrajithbandara/Aesalon-Engine/README.md

 Building
 ========
-Ensure you have GCC or LLVM Clang installed on Linux OR
+Ensure you have GCC or LLVM Clang installed
-Ensure you have GCC installed on Windows, you can do this through MinGW, make sure you add it to your system path or the buildscript won't be able to invoke it.

-**Linux**
 Run build.sh and select the compiler you wish to use to compile the project.

-**Windows**
-Run build.bat to compile the project.

 Installing & Running
 ====================

-**Linux**
 Run install.sh to install the project on your system.

-**Windows**
-Install MinGW and run install.bat to install the project on your system.

 **Please Note:**
 To actually be able to play a game you will need the game assets.
 These are not